-Brake checking accidents can lead to serious injuries for those involved.
+Brake checking accidents can lead to serious injuries for both the brake checked driver and the brake checker.
 The most common type of accident that occurs as a result of brake checking is a rear-end collision.
 These incidents can lead to whiplash, significant sprains or strains, broken or dislocated bones, traumatic brain injuries, concussions, and more.

 Additionally, brake checking can also cause other drivers to take evasive maneuvers to avoid striking the vehicle in front of them.
 This could lead to a driver entering other lanes of traffic and striking other vehicles or fixed objects.